 The Keto and Intermittent Fasting Solution

 So - how do you keep your blood sugar normal without eating sugar?
 Basically, you just avoid eating sugar and your body will convert over to ketones.
 That is done through the keto diet with intermittent fasting.

 Keto is a high fat, moderate protein, and low carbohydrate diet.
 So why does it work for this problem?
-Well, healthy fat is the only macronutrient that doesn’t actually spike glucose levels and insulin in the body (both carbohydrates and proteins do, even if you're eating nutrient-rich whole grains and healthy sources of protein).
+Well, healthy fat is the only macronutrient that doesn’t actually spike glucose levels and Fat Storing Hormone in the body (both carbohydrates and proteins do, even if you're eating nutrient-rich whole grains and healthy sources of protein).
 Additionally, as we’ve mentioned, if you don’t have sugar in the body, it will run on ketones.

 Keto, then, serves as an effective blood sugar control, and it will help your body run on a more efficient fuel.